pyOpenSci/software-peer-review/appendices/templates.md

 - [ ] <reviewers-and-maintainers> if you have time and are open to being listed on our website, please add yourselves to [this file](https://github.com/pyOpenSci/pyopensci.github.io/blob/master/_data/contributors.yml) via a pr so we can list you on our website as contributors!

 <IF JOSS SUBMISSION>
-This package is going to move on to JOSS for review. i believe @arfon will ask you to implement the items below but let's let him chime in here first!
+This package is going to move on to JOSS for review.
+I believe @arfon will ask you to implement the items below but let's let him chime in here first!
 - [ ] Activate Zenodo watching the repo
 - [ ] Tag and create a release so as to create a Zenodo version and DOI
 - [ ] Submit to JOSS using the Zenodo DOI.
 We will tag it for expedited review.